-There were no Core Services Associate Certificates granted in 2022.
+There were 2 Core Services Associate Certificates granted in 2023.

-Three holders of Core Services Associate Certificates allowed their certificates to lapse.
-The number of Core Services Associate Certificates in issue at the end of the year was 9 (2021, 12).
+One holder of a Core Services Associate Certificate allowed their certificate to lapse.
+The number of Core Services Associate Certificates in issue at the end of the year was 10 (2022, 9).

-A complete list of licensees and certificate holders can be found on the Commission's website www.gamblingcontrol.org Alongside licence applications, the Commission also approved 10 key individual applications (2021, 10).
+A complete list of licensees and certificate holders can be found on the Commission's website www.gamblingcontrol.org